-Egg donors present to the practice for a psychological assessment.
+Egg and sperm donors present to the practice for a psychological assessment.
 These findings are presented to the clinic.
-They are usually referred by the agencies, or by the clinic, especially in the case of a known donation.
+They are usually referred by the agencies, or by the clinic.

-The egg donor needs to be assessed to ensure she is making the right decision for the right reason.
-Her history needs to be questioned to try establish whether there is a heightened risk for certain inherited psychological conditions that the recipient needs to be aware of.
+The donor needs to be assessed to ensure he or she is making the right decision for the right reason.
+His or her history needs to be questioned to try establish whether there is a heightened risk for certain inherited psychological conditions that the recipient needs to be aware of.

 This is a definite requirement to ensure that the individual or couple has come to terms with using an egg or sperm donor.
 They might need support to make the decision on how to choose a donor.
 They may also be coming to terms with loss, as this is a grieving process.